Skip to main content

 Human Readable Output#

-Chats List:#
+Chats List#

 Chat IdChat nameCreated Date TimeLast Updated Date TimeChat TypewebUrlTenant IdLast Message Read Date Time